EastArctica/JSMacros-Docs/apis/chat.md

 * `void`

 **Notes**
 Sends the formatted message to the local chat.
-The message is formatted using the default String#format(java.lang.String, java.lang.Object...) syntax.
+The message is formatted using the default java.lang.String.format(java.lang.String, java.lang.Object...) syntax.

 #### Overloads
 - `Chat.logf(message: string, args: any[])`